UCR-Robotics/ee144/docs/logistics.rst

    TAs can give detailed explanations.
    You can also email TAs to schedule an appointment, if you cannot make it to office hour.

 2. **Canvas**.
-If you have any questions/concerns offline, please ask on Canvas (discussion section) first.
+If you have any questions/concerns offline, please ask on Canvas (Piazza section) first.

    + It is good for others who have the same/similar questions.

-   + We can use multimedia materials to interact on Canvas, rather than plain text in emails.
+   + We can use multimedia materials to interact on Canvas (Piazza section), rather than plain text in emails.

    + You may get good answers/help from your classmates as well, which is encouraged.

 ..
-   + You can ask private questions on Canvas if necessary, which are visible to instructors only.
+   + You can ask private questions on Piazza if necessary, which are visible to instructors only.

 3. **Emails**.
 It is hard to discuss technical questions through emails.
    However, TAs will try to get back to you ASAP.
 To facilitate the process, please have **EE144_HW/Lab** in the email subject.

-   + For course logistics and technical questions, Canvas is better than emails.
+   + For course logistics and technical questions, Piazza is better than emails.

    + For other queries (e.g., personal affairs), you are very welcome to send TAs an email.